 RESEARCH METHODOLOGY

-3.0 Introduction

-In this chapter the researcher outlined the prepared design to be adopted in understanding and explaining the objectives of this study.
-The accuracy and veracity of the research methodology will strongly determine the success or failures of the study.
-This chapter highlights the how, what, why, and who of the entire research process.
-The research method used is the primary qualitative data collection and analysis.
+3.0 Introduction The research method used is the primary qualitative data collection and analysis.
 Qualitative data method is the use of research paradigms not only for the collection of data but also for the generation of ideas and proper analysis of words and sources which can be qualitatively interpreted to find a befitting outcome.

 Under this case study, the data retrieved for this paper was in two forms: primary and secondary.
 The primary data was generated through the distribution of comprehensive questionnaires.
 Other primary documents that were used were the Nigerian 1999 constitution and Electoral Act 2010.
 The secondary data involves the use of articles in journals and from internet sources for reference in literature review and for the formation of the theoretical framework.

-The collected data is analyzed in this paper in the form of statistical charts and diagram representations which are carefully analyzed response by response before the final conclusion was drawn by a simple percentage coagulation of the highest responses.
+The collected data were analyzed in the form of statistical charts and diagram representations which are carefully organized response by response before the final conclusion was drawn by a simple percentage coagulation of the highest responses.
 All the responses were categorized into three major sections, people of the opinion that the election was free and fair, people of the notion that the election was not free and fair and finally people who did not follow up the election process and had nothing to say.

 3.1 Research design